mienaikoe/ziyu/Chapters/5-0-Epilogue.md

 "Uh... sure," I said.
 I mustered up the strength to lift myself, slowly this time, and twist the latch of the door open.
 It made a loud _kachunk_ as the seal was broken and fresh cool air filled my lungs.
 I did not know relief until I took such a breath.

+"Whooo," thi said, waving a hand across hae nose.

 The maman and a few others lifted me out and carefully wrapped me in three giant coats before laying me down.
 I looked around and realized that we were surrounded by ice.
-The ocean had frozen solid in the time I was gone.

-The maman held a waterbag and a lantern to me, and I took a drink eagerly.
-Thi had broad shoulders and wore ruddy black kelp clothing all over hae body as if thi had found it and cut it haeself.
-The others all had lanterns to light their faces.
-They all looked to be from different places, but their clothes were the same.
+The ocean had frozen solid in the short time that I was gone.
+Thi held a waterbag and a lantern to me, and I took a drink eagerly.
+I looked at hae with a strange sense of longing racing through my mind.
+Thi had broad shoulders and ruddy black kelp clothing as if thi had found it and cut it haeself.
+I looked around at the others, all with lanterns to light their faces.
+They looked to be from different places, but their clothes were the same as the maman's.

 "What a strange ship," thi said, staring at the charred remains of my three-day home.
 "No wonder you crashed.
 There's no rudder - couldn't steer."